shravan-padakanti/scala-1/Pattern-Matching.md

 ```

 Rules:
-* match is followed by a sequence of cases, pat => expr.
+* match is followed by a sequence of cases, `pat => expr`.
 * Each case associates an expression expr with a pattern pat.
-* A MatchError exception is thrown if no pattern matches the value of the selector.
+* A `MatchError exception` is thrown if no pattern matches the value of the selector.

+### Forms of Patterns

+Patterns are constructed from:
+* constructors, e.g. Number, Sum,
+* variables, e.g. n, e1, e2,
+* wildcard patterns _,
+* constants, e.g. 1, true.

+More rules:
+* **Variables always begin with a lowercase letter.**
+* The same variable name can only appear once in a pattern.
+So, Sum(x, x) is not a legal pattern.
+* **Names of constants begin with a capital letter**, with the exception of the reserved words null, true, false.

+### Evaluating Match Expressions